-How Cost of Delay Helps Make Better Investment Decisions
+How Cost of Delay Improves Investment Decisions

 An AI-created painting of an accountant, in traditional Japanese style